MaxITService/OneClickPrompts/code-notes.md

 # OneClickPrompts Chrome Extension - Codebase Overview

 This document provides a high-level overview of the OneClickPrompts Chrome Extension codebase.
 It describes the purpose of each file and its role within the extension.
+Extension was previously called "ChatGPT Quick Buttons for your text".

 ## Core Functionality